Mike Beuttler

 Michael Simon Brindley Bream Beuttler (13 April 1940 – 29 December 1988) was a British Formula One driver who raced privately entered March cars.
 He was born in Cairo, Egypt, the son of Colonel Leslie Brindley Bream Beuttler, Duke of Wellington's Regiment, O.B.E., and a descendant on his mother's side of the Scottish ornithologist William Robert Ogilvie-Grant, grandson of the 6th Earl of Seafield.

-He was a talented Formula Three driver from the late 1960s, who then graduated to Formula Two and then to Formula One in 1971.
+Beuttler was a talented Formula Three driver from the late 1960s, who then graduated to Formula Two and then to Formula One in 1971.

 The finance for the team came from a group of stockbroker friends from whom the team took its name – at first Clarke-Mordaunt-Guthrie Racing, and in 1973 it became Clarke-Mordaunt-Guthrie-Durlacher Racing.
 This approach of funding the team earned his car the nickname of the "Stockbroker Special".

-He raced on one occasion, at the 1971 Canadian Grand Prix, for the works March team.
+Beuttler raced on one occasion, at the 1971 Canadian Grand Prix, for the works March team.
 Beuttler's best result was a seventh place in the 1973 Spanish Grand Prix.

 While Beuttler did not achieve a points-scoring finish during his career in Formula One, he did achieve six top-ten finishes in the 28 races in which he competed, results that would have delivered points by today's championship regulations.

 When his backers suffered amid the 1973 oil crisis, Beuttler retired from racing the following year, at the age of 34, after competing in the 1000 km of Brands Hatch.